-Our custom-designed Video Annotation and Reference System (VARS) facilitates annotations and enables searching of our enormous deep-sea database of over 5 million observations.
-These data and images are available to the public through our VARS Public Query web application and the MBARI Deep-Sea Guide.
+VIDEO ANNOTATION: Our custom-designed Video Annotation and Reference System (VARS) facilitates annotations and enables searching of our enormous deep-sea database of 6 million+ observations.
+This treasure trove of information has contributed to over 400 peer-reviewed publications.
+These data and images are also available to the public through our VARS Public Query web application and the MBARI Deep-Sea Guide.

-We also edit the video footage for MBARI scientists to present at conferences and seminars and for our sister institution, the Monterey Bay Aquarium, as well as produce short videos featuring our scientific research for MBARI’s YouTube channel.
+OTHER THINGS WE DO: The video team edits video footage for MBARI scientists to present at conferences and seminars and for our partner institution, the Monterey Bay Aquarium, as well as produces videos featuring our scientific research for MBARI’s YouTube channel.
+I also provide video content for the MBARI Annual Report.
 Several times a year I am invited to participate on seagoing research expeditions where I appreciate seeing amazing deep-sea animals in real life, not just on a screen!

 - Haddock, S.H.D., L.M.
 Christianson, W.R.
 Francis, S. Martini, C.W.
 Dunn, P.R.
 Pugh, C.E.
 Mills, K.J.
 Osborn, B.A.
 Seibel, C.A.
 Choy, C.E.
 Schnitzler, G.I.
 Matsumoto, M. Messié, D.T.
 Schultz, J.R.
 Winnikoff, M.L.
 Powers, R. Gasca, W.E.
 Browne, S. Johnson, K.L.
 Schlining, S. von Thun, B.E.
 Erwin, J.F.
 Ryan, and E.V.
 Thuesen (2017).
 Insights into the biodiversity, behavior, and bioluminescence of deep-sea organisms using molecular and maritime technology.
 Oceanography, 30: 38-47. https://doi.org/10.5670/oceanog.2017.422